AMS-MRC-disc-math-bio/pmfe/README.md

 It has been slightly modified, so the source tree is included here under the terms of the GPL3 and LGPL (see `LICENSE` in the `CGAL` directory).
 To build it, you will need the [CMake][cmake] build system.

+This project also depends on the [NLTemplate] string templating library.
+It has been included here under the terms of the MIT license.

 This project also depends on several libraries from the [Boost][boost] project.
 You should install it according to the project's [instructions][boost-getstarted].